Carpet Designs in Iran

 Iranian Carpets/rugs reveal a link between the producers and their wishes, beliefs, and needs.
 They also reflect the living conditions and cultural status of the artist, as well as the region’s climatic conditions, botanical resources and geographical conditions.

-Iranian carpet designs, patterns and motifs have been derived and inspired from nature, history and myths.
+Iranian carpet designs, patterns, and motifs have been derived and inspired by nature, history, and myths.
 In fact, the roots of carpet making must be sought in nomadic life from which it found its way to the villages and cities.
 Nomads use the wool of livestock and the dyes made from a variety of plants or mineral resources.

-Carpets not only have everyday usage, but are also regarded as objects of art.
+Carpets not only have everyday usage but are also regarded as objects of art indicating Iranian culture.
 The Iranians nomads make beautiful carpets/rugs to cover and decorate floors and other parts of their tents.
 They also weave kilims, blankets, saddles, tent ribbons, etc.

 Designs of Iranian Carpets

 The overall design of an Iranian carpet/rug consists of background design and that of the margins.
 The margins make a frame around the main body of the carpet and usually have three sections: inner, outer and main sections.
 The size and pattern of the carpet determine the main margin’s design.